My Plantiful Cooking

 Helpful tips

-• Feel free to adjust the amount of seasonings used according to personal preference.
-Add more sugar for sweetness, vinegar for sourness, and soy sauce for saltiness.
+• Adjust flavors to taste - Right before serving, taste and add more seasonings if needed.
+Add more sugar for sweetness, vinegar for tanginess, and soy sauce for saltiness.

 Save this recipe!